HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 To download and import Custom Data Adapter, there are two options:

-- If you are using the SaaS offer of HCL Volt MX, download the Custom Data Adapter from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/).
+- If you are using the SaaS offer of HCL Volt MX, import the Custom Data Adapter directly from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/) using the Volt MX Foundry user interface.
 For instructions on how to consume a Custom Data Adapter from the Marketplace, see the [HCL Volt MX Foundry documentation](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_tutorials/Content/Module/consuming_data_adapter_from_marketplace.html).

 - For [Helm deployments](../installation/index.md) of HCL Volt MX Foundry, download the the Custom Data Adapter from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/) and import in the HCL Volt MX Foundry console by going to **API Management > Custom Data Adapters > Import**.